GiovanniBillo/AP_homework_2/README.md

 For the last 2 operations in this list, classification and interpolation, not present in the original library, custom visitors were implemented following Moein's guidelines

 # INTERPOLATION MODULE (Tommaso Piscitelli)
+The module consists of a wrapper that implements some methods within the interpolation package of the ALGLIB library, which is a library rich of functions useful for numerical analysis.
+The module defines an abstract class Interpolator from which the classes LinearInterpolator, LagrangeInterpolator, and SplineInterpolator are derived.

+As the names suggest, the LinearInterpolator class, through the build method, allows the interpolation of a data set (vector y) generally interpreted as values corresponding to another data set (vector x) or associated with a real-variable function x, using a piecewise linear polynomial, the LagrangeInterpolator class provides multiple methods for creating an interpolating polynomial depending on the type of vector x (random nodes, equidistant nodes, or Chebyshev nodes).
+Lastly, the SplineInterpolator class includes another build method that creates a cubic spline interpolant based on two input vectors, x and y.

+In each class, the operator () is overloaded, allowing immediate access to a specific element of the interpolant, which is useful for evaluating the pointwise error at a precise point (t).
+An approximate evaluation of the maximum error between the interpolant and a function is provided by the Error method.
+Finally, it is possible to visualize the trend of the error in relation to the number of points used to generate the different types of interpolants using the PlotError function.

 # BUILD INSTRUCTIONS